If you remember the first time you stripped a screw, you know how difficult it can be to remove it.

 Types of Screw Heads

-It can be difficult, especially if you are new to woodworking or construction to know which type of screwhead is best for your needs and which one to choose for your specific task.
+Especially if you are new to woodworking or construction, it can be difficult to know which type of screwhead is best for your needs and which one to choose for your specific task.

-With the different types of heads and drivers, it can not only be complicated, but expensive as well.
+With the different types of heads and drivers, it’s not only complicated but expensive as well.

-But it is important to understand the different types that are out there.
-Both in terms of the shape of screwheads and what each one of these does.
+So, it is essential to understand the different types that are out there – both in terms of the shape and what each one of these does.

 1- Countersunk Screw Heads